gatsbyjs/gatsby/docs/docs/static-vs-normal-queries.md

 ## Differences between varieties of GraphQL queries

 Static queries differ from Gatsby page queries in a number of ways.
-Gatsby is capable of handling queries with variables for pages because of its awareness of page context while generating them, and **page queries can only be made in top-level page components**.
+For pages, Gatsby is capable of handling queries with variables because of its awareness of page context.
+However, **page queries can only be made in top-level page components**.

-Doing the same for queries inside of specific components lower in the component tree is not yet possible, which is where static queries are used.
+In contrast, static queries do not take variables.
+This is because static queries are used inside specific components, and can appear lower in the component tree.
 Data fetched with a static query won't be dynamic (i.e. **they can't use variables**, hence the name "static" query), but they can be called at any level in the component tree.

 _For more information on the practical differences in usage between static and normal queries, refer to the guide on [static query](/docs/static-query/#how-staticquery-differs-from-page-query).
 This guide discusses the differences in how they are handled internally by Gatsby_